pypancsv/pypancsv/docs/pres201901a/index.md

 6. Rename the “ID” column of “merge2df” to “CampaignId”; ensure “merge2df” changes.
 7. Rename the “Attendance Status” column of “merge2df” to “CampaignMemberStatus”; ensure “merge2df” changes.
 8. Re-order the fields of “merge2df” to be:  ContactId, CampaignId, CampaignMemberStatus, Last, First, Email, Event Name, Event Date.
 Don’t bother including “NAME” or “HAPPENED_ON__C” in your final output if they exist.
 9. Export your data to “CampaignMemberRecordsToInsert.csv” and have a look.
-Does it look like in the “cheat sheet?”
+Does it look like it should?

 Whew!
 That's a lot!